 Self-esteem and confidence often get confused, and while they do overlap, there are differences.
 Confidence relates to our trust in our abilities to cope with challenges and “engage successfully with the world” (Burton, 2015).

 Confidence tends to be based more so on external factors.
 For example, we can generally build confidence when we succeed at a task.
 Self-esteem is more internally-based and, when we struggle with our self-esteem, succeeding doesn’t always help us feel better about ourselves.

-- A life coach explains the difference between confidence and self-esteem
+- A life coach explains the difference between confidence and self-esteem.

 How self-esteem impacts your life

 Over time, having low self-esteem can impact your mental health and well-being.
 It can lead to conditions like depression, anxiety, eating disorders and self-harm.
-You may also find that having a mental health condition contributes to low self-esteem.
+You may also find that having a mental health condition itself contributes to low self-esteem.

 Understanding your true value helps you develop emotional resilience.
 This means when you’re met with obstacles, disappointment or even failures, you’ll be able to bounce back quicker.

 Your confidence is also likely to improve alongside your self-belief.
 You’ll feel happier taking more psychological risks (like starting a new career) and going after what you really want in life.
 If you feel your self-esteem is currently low, the good news is that with self-work and intention, it can be built up.
 Many people find it helpful to get support during this process.